AriFordsham/GHCWiki/commentary/compiler/renamer.md

 (too much detail?)

 As anticipated by the variants `Orig` and `Exact` of `RdrName`, some names should not change during renaming, whereas others need to be turned into unique names.
-In this context, the two functions `RnEnv.newTopSrcBinder` and `RnEnv.newLocalBndrRn` are important:
+In this context, the two functions `GHC.Rename.Env.newTopSrcBinder` and `GHC.Rename.Utils.newLocalBndrRn` are important:

 ```haskell
 newTopSrcBinder :: Module -> Maybe Name -> Located RdrName -> RnM Name